-Endesa’s Sustainability Plan (PES 2016 – 2020) has established a set of targeted objectives aimed at promoting reduction of CO2 emissions in our generation and distribution businesses, fleets and offices.
+Within Endesa’s Sustainability Plan (PES 2019-2021), we have established a group of goals intended to promote the reduction of CO2 emissions in our generation and distribution businesses, and in fleets and offices.

-Generation: Endesa adopts the Enel Group target of being “carbon neutral” by 2050, and we have set other intermediate targets for 2020:
+At Endesa, we assume as our own Enel Group’s objective of being "carbon neutral" by the year 2050, and we have established other intermediate objectives for the year 2020:

-- Reducing CO2 emissions in vehicle fleets by 20% during the 2015-2020 period: by progressive electrification of the fleet, promoting a more efficient management of the fleet and promoting e-carsharing.
+- To reduce CO2 emissions in the fleet by 17% in 2021 with respect to 2018 through the progressive electrification of the fleet, promotion of a more efficient management of it.

-- Reducing CO2 emissions in buildings by 30% by reducing energy consumption and more efficient space management.
+- Reduce CO2 emissions in its buildings by 17% with respect to 2018 by reducing electricity consumption and more efficient space management.

-To do this, we sell a set of products and services in the following areas: energy efficiency, renewable energy and digitisation.
-This reduces emissions, provides financial savings and improvements in operational and/or energy efficiency.
+To do so, we sell a group of products and services in the environment of energy efficiency, renewable energies and digitalisation.
+This entails a reduction of emissions, economic savings and improvements of operating and/or energy efficiency.